 What do you think bridges the gap between Blockchain and the real world?
 There are third-party services known as Blockchain oracles that are responsible for this.
-They act as bridges between both of these.
+They act as bridges between both of these.?

 Indeed, both Blockchains and smart contracts can’t access off-chain data that is present outside the network.
-However, several contractual agreements can only be executed if you have relevant information from the real-life world.
+However, several contractual agreements can only be executed if you have relevant information from the real world.
 This is where blockchain oracles come into play.

 Whenever we come to talk about oracles, people often get confused about TWAP oracles and Uniswap.
 So, this is what we will be discussing in this blog.
 So, let us get started.